alangshur/perceptual-dct-hash/README.md

     - Using perceptual image hashing also helps with this: we can calculate Hamming viability of the individual focal regions
     - Problem: using slightly modified pixel values in jumps for tree algorithm -- can't trust that the converged low-quality pre-mapping image will be exactly the same each time (small differences in pixel values)
     - Solution to above problem: use bucket-based perceptual hashing around focal points to make steps in tree algorithms (slight differences in cluster of pixels will still allow us to move to the correct place)

+# Perceptual Hash Algorithm (Survive color histogram and gamma adjustments)
+- Reduce pixel size (depending on original size)
+- Convert to greyscale or normalize pixel values (convert to 8-bit pixel intensity)
+- Compute the discrete cosine transform (Fourier-like transformation)
+- Reduce the DCT (signal energy lies at low frequency in upper left of domain 8 x 8 grid)
+- Compute the average value (not including the outlier first frequency term)
+- For each remaining frequency (presumably 64 of them), add a 1 bit to the integer if that frequency is greater than the mean (and a 0 otherwise)
+- Run the constructed 64-bit word through SHA-512 with fixed token based on checksum buckets